Crash: Van goes up in flames after collision with tractor near Whitchurch

-A van went up in flames after colliding with a tractor on an A-road near Whitchurch this morning.
+A man was taken to hospital after van went up in flames following a collision with a tractor on an A-road near Whitchurch this morning.

-Police and firefighters were sent to the scene of the crash, which happened on the A525 at Broughall.
+Police, firefighters and paramedics were sent to the scene of the crash, which happened on the A525 at Broughall.

-A Shropshire Fire and Rescue Service spokesperson has said no-one was trapped in the vehicles when its crews arrived.
+A Shropshire Fire and Rescue Service spokesperson has said no-one was trapped in the vehicles when its crews arrived, and a West Midlands Ambulance Service spokesman said a man was treated for minor injuries before being taken to hospital.

 They said: “At 7.53am on Tuesday, September 16, 2025, SFRS Fire Control received a call reporting that a road traffic collision had taken place in Whitchurch between a tractor and a van.